imfing/hextra/docs/content/docs/guide/configuration.md

 ---
 ```

 For AsciiDoc content, install the `asciidoctor` executable and allow Hugo to run it in your site configuration.
 Hextra reads the rendered AsciiDoc headings for the table of contents and search index.
+This support is experimental and is not considered stable.

 ```yaml {filename="hugo.yaml"}
 security: